fesqvw/fesqvw/README.md

 ## Welcome *[insert preferred naming]*, come right in...
-You have stumbled upong my **very** barebones GitHub page!
+You have stumbled upong my **very** barebones GitHub page.
 Please excuse me for its inadequacy...
 I have been busy.
+Do not hesitate to ask me anything you would like to know, I am always available to help!

 #### Highlight Projects :
   - ELCA - Building energy consumption estimation